ThePatShea/advanced-internal-university-social-network/README.md

 Additionally, it contains a section for school administrators to view statistics on how users/organizations are using the app.
 It also includes a purely public section for organizations to post events and discussions for the whole university to participate in.

 Furthermore, the product integrates with universities’ official .edu sign-in systems, ensuring security and simplicity.

 ---

+### See the Published Web App Online
+This specific version of the product is no longer published online, but the latest version of Campus Bubble, which is available online, is built on top of what I created in this repo and looks very similar to this version.
+If you'd like to get the gist of what this web app looks like, please visit the [live demo of Campus Bubble](https://demo.campusbubble.com/explore)

+---